 The Company has certain foreign currency receivables to be denominated in the same foreign currency as certain foreign currency payables, therefore natural hedge is achieved.
 Therefore, hedge accounting is not adopted.
-Furthermore, as net investments in foreign subsidiaries are for strategic purposes, they are not hedged by the Company.

-The foreign currency sensitivity analysis of the possible change in foreign exchange rates on the Company's profit/loss and equity is performed on significant monetary items denominated in foreign currencies As at the reporting period-end.
+The foreign currency sensitivity analysis of the possible change in foreign exchange rates on the Company's profit/loss and equity is performed on significant monetary items denominated in foreign currencies as at the reporting period-end.
 The Company's foreign currency risk is mainly related to volatility in the exchange rates of US dollars.
 It is stated as follows:

-If NT dollars appreciates/depreciates against US dollars by 1%, the net income (loss) for the years ended December 31, 2022 and 2021 would decrease/increase by NT\$7,469 thousand and NT\$14,465 thousand, respectively.
+If NT dollars appreciates/depreciates against US dollars by 1%, the net income (loss) for the years ended December 31, 2023 and 2022 would decrease/increase by NT\$5,732 thousand and NT\$7,469 thousand, respectively.